 If check-in does not occur within twenty-four (24) hours after the contract takes effect, you may be reassigned to another M Housing room and will be held responsible for full payment of room and board on the reassigned premises.
 If you will be arriving late you may hold your original assignment by notifying the Housing Information Office in writing prior to your check-in time.

 The policies and procedures within this document apply to students who request and are granted permission to reside in their assigned space prior to the start date of their contract.
 A fee may be associated with moving in early.

 Condition upon arrival

 Residents vacating their room at the end of the contract term, or because of a contract reassignment or termination, must turn in any University-provided keys/keycards and mailbox keys to the Community Center associated with their residence.
 The contract holder will be responsible for the replacement costs for the core and keys for any keys not returned.
-Residents who do not complete required checkout procedures at their Community Center may continue to be held responsible for all room charges until their checkout date is officially recorded by University Housing.
+Residents who do not complete required checkout procedures at their Community Center may continue to be held responsible for all room charges until their checkout date is officially recorded by M Housing.

 At the conclusion of academic terms (fall, winter, spring or summer), Students holding 9-month contracts are expected to vacate their room within 24 hours after their last exam but no later than their contract end date.
 See the extended stay process for Students who wish to stay past the contract end date.
 Non-student and Student contract holders without final exams must vacate by the end of the contract date.
-Additional information is available on the website referencing different areas of University Housing.
+Additional information is available on the website referencing different areas of M Housing.